jlengrand/OpenGraphKt/README.md

 # OpenGraphKt

-[OpenGraphKt](https://github.com/jlengrand/OpenGraphKt) is a minimalist Kotlin multiplatform library that extracts [Open Graph tags](https://ogp.me/) from HTML pages.
+[OpenGraphKt](https://github.com/jlengrand/OpenGraphKt) is a minimalist Kotlin library to work with the [Open Graph tags](https://ogp.me/) protocol.
-The input HTML can be an inlined string, a file, or a remote URL.
 OpenGraphKt is a tiny wrapper on top of JSoup.

 ## Current status

-* WIP and absolutely not ready for usage.
+* WIP and absolutely not ready for production usage.
 * Implementation missing the music, video and audio verticals (see https://ogp.me/)

 ## Dependencies